ai-hero/llm-research-orchestration/README.md

 You'll see the name of the job.
 And instructions to see the logs and delete the job.
 NOTE: The container is created in the fine-tuning project.

+The hash above should be the 7-hex hash in the [llm-research-fine-tuning](https://github.com/ai-hero/llm-research-fine-tuning) project's main branch.

-If launching with a distributed config
+#### If launching with a distributed config
 ```sh
 cd k8s/
 python train.py launch rparundekar/fine_tune_research:fbea00f distributed_default.yaml -d fsdp_single_worker.yaml